Amir Sends Congratulations To President Of Equatorial Guinea

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent on Thursday a cable of congratulations to President of the Republic of Equatorial Guinea HE Teodoro Obiang Nguema Mbasogo on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani sent on Thursday a cable of congratulations to HE President of the Republic of Equatorial Guinea Teodoro Obiang Nguema Mbasogo on the anniversary of his country's Independence Day.
+(QNA)

 Legal Disclaimer: